ivandotv/pumpit/README.md

 This scope is similar to the regular `singleton` scope, but in the case of [child containers](#child-containers), the child container will create its version of the singleton instance.

-In the next example, the child container will create its version of the singleton.
+In the next example, the child container will create its own version of the singleton instance.

 ```ts
 import { PumpIt, SCOPE } from 'pumpit'